 As a key member of the Senate’s Democratic leadership team, Sen. Hughes is a champion for major policy issues such as expanding healthcare for low-income workers, raising the minimum wage, defending the right to vote, fighting for increased funding for public education, and rebuilding the state’s distressed communities.
 As Democratic Chairman of Senate Appropriations Committee, Sen. Hughes holds a major role in developing Pennsylvania’s annual budget of more than $32 billion, carefully guiding the state’s spending priorities.

 In the fight for the full implementation of the Affordable Care Act in Pennsylvania, Sen. Hughes took a leadership role to help the Pennsylvanians who may not have had health care otherwise.
-The centerpiece and final part of this struggle was the successful implementation of Medicaid expansion, which currently provides health insurance to more than 700,000 low-income working people who previously could not afford coverage.
+The centerpiece and final part of this struggle was the successful implementation of Medicaid expansion, which currently provides health insurance to more than 1.1 million low-income working people who previously could not afford coverage.

 Ensuring access to our democracy is another of Sen. Hughes’ top priorities on a state and national level.
 He has introduced legislation pushing for automatic voter registration, which received statewide attention.
 Sen. Hughes is a co-chairman of the National Commission for Voter Justice, an organization that has traveled across the country taking testimony and revealing the numerous voter suppression tactics being utilized in communities throughout the nation.